seoe/CS519-006-DL/Project-GAN/README.md

 ----------- 2 generation finished in 51 sec -----------
 ```
 Then I generate some oil painting style pics of natural OSU landscapes with the app `prisma` and upload them to the server.
-But the pelican is also fully occupied by a guy alizades.
+But the **pelican** is also fully occupied by a guy named alizades.
-Then I have to switch to steed instead.
+Then I have to switch to **steed** instead.

-After some environment configuration, I upgrade the numpy then I can import tensorflow successfully on steed.
+After some environment configuration, I upgrade the `numpy` then I can import tensorflow successfully on **steed**.

 Some results from OSU landscapes are generated and saved to my own computer.
+Here are part of them.

 |Content|Style|Result|
 |:--:|:--:|:--:|